Medical Device Legal & Compliance

 A product will be regulated by the Food and Drug Administration (FDA) as a medical device and is subject to premarketing and post-marketing regulatory controls if, among other things, it is:

-- labeled, promoted or used in a manner which is:
+- Labeled, promoted, or used in a manner which is:

-- recognized in the official National Formulary, or the United States Pharmacopoeia, or any supplement to them,
+- Recognized in the official National Formulary, or the United States Pharmacopoeia, or any supplement to them,

-- intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, in man or other animals, or
+- intended for use in the diagnosis of disease or other conditions, or the cure, mitigation, treatment, or prevention of disease, in man or other animals, or

-- intended to affect the structure or any function of the body of man or other animals, and which does not achieve any of it’s primary intended purposes through chemical action within or on the body of man or other animals and which is not dependent upon being metabolized for the achievement of any of its primary intended purposes.
+- intended to affect the structure or any function of the body of man or other animals, and which does not achieve any of its primary intended purposes through chemical action within or on the body of man or other animals, and which is not dependent upon being metabolized for the achievement of any of its primary intended purposes.

 Medical devices are regulated differently than drugs by the FDA.
 According to the FDA, if the primary intended use of the product is achieved through chemical action or by being metabolized by the body, the product is usually a drug.
 Thus: